 Deciduous, Edible fruit, Vines

 Kiwi vines grow best in fertile, well-drained soil.
-They climb by twining; provide sturdy support and train new stems into place as they lengthen.
+They climb by twining, so provide a sturdy support and train new stems into place as they lengthen.
 Thin out growth in late dormant season, and trim stems to fit support.